dushanes/StarFiles/README.md

 # StarFiles
- Using SWAPI to query Star Wars Characters\n
+ Using SWAPI to query Star Wars Characters
- In MVVM Architecture
+ * In MVVM Architecture

 ## Notable Libraries
 * Pager 3